akaspin/reducks/readme.md

     {{data, [{<<"fieldname">>, <<fieldvalue>>}...]}, % As in erldis {ttl, 60}} % Time-to-live of key in seconds or infinity if
                 % you wan't expire key

+... or something else in case of error.

 ## Timeouts